 Choosing your prenatal care provider

-You can choose either a doctor (physician) or midwife to take care of you during your pregnancy and to deliver your baby.
+You can choose who your prenatal care provider is.
+These kinds of providers can take care of you during pregnancy and deliver your baby:

-- A family practice doctor is a doctor with training in all aspects of health care for every member of the family.
-A family practice doctor can be your health care provider before, during and after pregnancy and can deliver your baby.
+- A family practice doctor is a doctor who can take care of every member of your family.
+A family practice doctor can take care of you before, during and after pregnancy and can deliver your baby.
 The American Board of Family Medicine can help you find a family practice doctor in your area.

-- A maternal-fetal medicine specialist is an obstetrician with special training in the care of women who have high-risk pregnancies.
-If you have risk factors that could complicate your pregnancy, your prenatal care provider may refer you to a maternal-fetal medicine specialist.
+- A maternal-fetal medicine specialist is an OB with special education and training to take care of women who have high-risk pregnancies.
+If you have health conditions that may cause problems during pregnancy, your prenatal care provider may want you to see a maternal-fetal medicine specialist.
 The Society for Maternal-Fetal Medicine can help you find a specialist in your area.

 Frequently Asked Questions